 3.8.
 Documents, Tables, Figures and Graphs

 The size of the pictures in the magazine displayed in A5 (14.85 x 21) size should be sized taking into account the margins (1,77) and paragraph spacing in the top (1.75) and footer (0.5).
-Accordingly, the maximum number of images to be published on the page should be maximum 12.31 horizontal and 17 cm horizontal.
+Accordingly, the size of one image to be published on whole page should be maximum 12.31 horizontal and 17 cm vertical.
 The most convenient is that the line width or length is 8 cm.

 Every table should have a number and a (short and descriptive) title flush left on the line above the table.
 Every figure should have a number and a caption flush left on the line below the figure.